DanielPollithy/danielpollithy.github.io/_posts/2018-10-28-lstm-toy-examples.md

 title: Lstm Toy Examples
 imagefeature: /images/sine_cos.png
 ---
-Some impression of LSTM architectures for simple math functions: seq2seq, seq2vec and then seq-seq-autoencoder.
+Some impressions of LSTM architectures for simple math functions: seq2seq, seq2vec and then seq-seq-autoencoder.
 In particular the last part is an experiment of reconstructing sinoid waves with phase displacement from a single latent parameter.

 ## Sequence to sequence